4 November – 1 December 2017

 “Most live performance leaves only a ‘trace’ of itself.
 This alone makes the act of searching for the roots, methods and reasons behind its creation a crucial one.
 To understand the diversity of performance one must consider the practice and the practical concerns that have engaged its creators. “

 Photographs of productions and rehearsals, props, costumes, scripts and film footage will all be considered as this ‘trace’ is explored.
-It will highlight not only the work of the Acting course but also other courses that they have collaborated closely with, including primarily Costume and Performance Design and Make-Up for Media and Performance, and also Modelmaking, Graphic Design and Illustration.
+It will highlight not only the work of the Acting course but also other courses that they have collaborated closely with, including primarily BA (Hons) Costume and Performance Design and BA (Hons) Make-Up for Media and Performance, and also BA (Hons) Modelmaking, BA (Hons) Graphic Design and BA (Hons) Illustration.

 Alfreds, M. Different Every Night: Freeing the Actor.
 London: Nick Hern Books, 2007